← Illusions of Work

 AI reveals one set of truths and amplifies one set of risks.
 The question that determines which force prevails is economic.

 The split between software's growing centrality and unchanged power structures survived three waves of technological change, each deepening the centrality without altering the structures.
-The internet was a channel you outsourced: software became customer-facing at scale, but you procured it from an agency rather than built it, so no structural change was required.
+The internet was a channel you outsourced: software became customer-facing at scale, but you procured it from an agency rather than building it, so no structural change was required.
 Mobile and cloud differed only in degree.
 Companies hired CTOs, built engineering organisations, and launched digital transformation programmes that consumed hundreds of billions of dollars globally, but grafted these onto existing governance, where annual budgets still ran on capital-project cycles and “the business” still decided what to build while engineering “delivered.”
-The majority of these efforts failed not because the technology was wrong but because the structures governing it had not changed.
+Most of these efforts disappointed, and the documented failures share a signature: the structures governing the technology had not changed.
+Chapter 10 examines the pattern at documented scale.

-AI is categorically different.
-It cannot be absorbed by adding another layer.
+AI's reader capability is categorically different.
+It cannot be fully absorbed as another workflow layer, because its purpose is to test the layers against one another.
 By collapsing the cost of synthesis, it makes clarity cheap and pretence expensive.

 Cheap synthesis only has structural force when someone is accountable for the result; where ownership remains diffuse, AI produces insight without consequence.